Apple Watch Cellular vs GPS: What's the difference?

 Apple Watch Cellular vs. GPS: Family Setup

-If you're thinking of passing down your old Apple Watch to someone that doesn't have an iPhone, Family Setup will help a ton.
-You initially set up the Apple Watch to your iPhone, but you can still use it untethered.
+If you're thinking of passing down your old Apple Watch to someone who doesn't have an iPhone, Family Setup will help a ton.
+You initially set up the Apple Watch on your iPhone, but you can still use it untethered.
 Only the Apple Watch Cellular model supports Family Setup, so it's an essential purchase if this feature is important to you, or could be in the future.

 The Family setup feature works with the Apple Watch Series 8 Cellular, the Apple Watch Ultra, and the Apple Watch SE Cellular.